Why poetry is great to learn Spanish?

 Connect the exact word with the image to gain accuracy and colour in your speech.
 How, poetry!!!

-And, yes, I get it, writing poetry is scary, we have to actually delve into our emotions instead of ignoring them, but that is actually the point of communication.
+And, yes, writing poetry is scary.
+We have to actually delve into our emotions instead of ignoring them, but that is actually the point of communication.

 The point of communication is to actually express the reality of what’s going on inside of us, and in order to do that, we have to allow ourselves to feel it, to paint a picture and write poetry.